Monmouth Beach: Land of Rich & Famous

 • J. Walter Spalding — Co-founder/co-owner of the Spalding Brothers Sporting Goods Company in 1876.
 He lived on Ocean Avenue near Surf Road.
 His son, Albert, was a world-renowned concert violinist.
 Spalding Place in town is named after the family.
 Spalding is now a diversified sporting goods company with over $500 million in annual sales.

-• Bowles Colgate — Co-founder of Colgate and Company, which later merged with Palmolive Soap to form the now giant, Colgate-Palmolive Company, which today has $16 billion in annual revenues.
+• Bowles Colgate — Co-founder of Colgate and Company, which later merged with Palmolive Soap to form the now giant, Colgate-Palmolive Company, which today has over $15 billion in annual revenues.
 The family lived on Beach Road.

 “Wealth is largely the result of habit.”